Combined Degree Program

 Sample course sequence

-Year of Study Program of Study Courses to take/focus on Number of credits to complete Tuition fees
+Year of study Program of study Courses to take/focus on Number of credits to complete Tuition fees

-1 Summer MI 1.0-credit of electives 1.0-credit no tuition fees charged
+1 Summer MI 1.0 credit of electives 1.0 credit No tuition fees charged

-2 Fall & Winter Master of Museum Studies (MMSt)
+2 Fall & Winter MMSt

 + selection of electives